Attraction

 Limestone Coast

-The Kangaroo Inn is on the road from Beachport to Penola, on the corner at the small town of Kangaroo Inn, opposite the Kangaroo Inn Area School.
-The road and was originally was built from the local limestone and was a stopover from Mount Gambier to Robe.
-The spacing of the cookhouse purlins indicate the building had a shingle roof .
+Kangaroo Inn is on the corner of the road from Beachport to Penola, at the small town of Kangaroo Inn.
+The road was originally built from local limestone and was a stopover from Mount Gambier to Robe.
+The spacing of the cookhouse purlins indicate the building had a shingle roof.
 Gillap Station manager, Keith Taylor, Kangaroo Inn Area School teachers and students rediscovered and restored a lined well near the ruins.

 The inn would have been utilised by general travellers, surveyors, station owners, drovers and bullockies.
 Guichen Bay police journals record the inn as being one of the overnight stops for mounted constables escorting prisoners to the District Court sessions in Mount Gambier.
 The